Verreaux's eagle-owl: Description

-The pink eyelids of a Verreaux's eagle-owl are quite conspicuous when it is resting.
+When a Verreaux's eagle-owl is resting, its pink eyelids are quite conspicuous.

-Overall, Verreaux's eagle-owl is a fairly uniform and somewhat pale gray, with light and fine brownish vermiculations on the underside.
+Overall, Verreaux's eagle-owl is a fairly uniform and somewhat pale grey, with light and fine brownish vermiculations on the underside.
 The back is more solidly light brown with white spots on the shoulder.
-The oval facial disc is paler, sometimes ranging into a whitish color, than the rest of the front side of the bird with strong black borders bracketing either side.
+The oval facial disc is paler, sometimes ranging into a whitish colour, than the rest of the front side of the bird with strong black borders bracketing either side.
 One other feature that immediately distinguishes adult Verreaux's eagle-owls in good light are its pink eyelids.
-The ecological purpose of their colorful eyelids is not known; however, Brown (1965) opined that they replace the colorful yellow to orange eyes of eagle-owls in breeding and territorial displays, since they were very conspicuous in displaying males.
-Their eyes are dark-brown in color and like all eagle-owls, they have ear-tufts.
+The ecological purpose of their colourful eyelids is not known; however, Brown (1965) opined that they replace the colorful yellow to orange eyes of eagle-owls in breeding and territorial displays, since they were very conspicuous in displaying males.
+Their eyes are dark-brown, and like all eagle-owls, they have ear-tufts.
 The ear-tufts are blunter and smaller relative to those of other African eagle-owls.
 The ear-tufts of this species are relatively subtle and can be missed in the field, especially if they are held lax.
 In appearance, they are quite easily distinguished if seen well.
 They are much bigger and bulkier than most other co-occurring owls.
 The only eagle-owl species in range that approaches its size is the Shelley's eagle-owl (Ketupa shelleyi), which may (but is not confirmed to) co-exist with the Verreaux's in northern Cameroon and the southern sliver of the Central African Republic most likely in forest edge and mosaics, but that species is a much darker sooty colour overall with broad black bands on the underside.
 Shelley's eagle-owl also has considerably different habitat preferences, preferring deep, primary forests, and is much more rarely observed in the wild.

 The next largest owl in sub-Saharan Africa is the Cape eagle-owl (Bubo capensis).
-The individual home ranges, if not habitats, of the Verreaux's and cape eagle-owls may abut in nearly every part of the latter's distribution.
-Even in its largest race (Mackinder's eagle-owl, B. c. mackinderi) the cape eagle-owl is around 30% lighter in body mass on average than the Verreaux's eagle-owl, not to mention it being markedly different in almost all outward characteristics.
-Pel's fishing owl (Scotopelia peli), which occurs in west, central and inland southern Africa and may co-exist with the Verreaux's eagle-owl in much of its range (despite favoring wetland and riparian zones surrounded by wooded areas), can attain similar sizes as the Verreaux's eagle-owl but is dramatically different in color (a rather brighter rufous-cinnamon hue) and lacks ear-tufts.
+The individual home ranges, if not habitats, of the Verreaux's and Cape eagle-owls may abut in nearly every part of the latter's distribution.
+Even in its largest race (Mackinder's eagle-owl, B. c. mackinderi) the Cape eagle-owl is around 30% lighter in body mass on average than the Verreaux's eagle-owl, not to mention it being markedly different in almost all outward characteristics.
+Pel's fishing owl (Scotopelia peli), which occurs in west, central and inland southern Africa and may co-exist with the Verreaux's eagle-owl in much of its range (despite favoring wetland and riparian zones surrounded by wooded areas), can attain similar sizes as the Verreaux's eagle-owl but is dramatically different in colour (a rather brighter rufous-cinnamon hue) and lacks ear-tufts.
 In combination, the characteristics of their pink eyelids, dark eyes, relatively uniform plumage and extremely large size render the Verreaux's eagle-owl as nearly unmistakable.